usccolumbia/materialsatlas/docs/user-guide/elastic-moduli.md

 ### The Elastic Moduli Prediction method

-We developed two prediction models for elastic prediction using the known materials with elastic information in the MaterialsProject database.
+We developed two prediction models for elasticity prediction using the known materials with elastic information in the MaterialsProject database.

 #### The composition based Elastic Moduli prediction model

 Our composition model is trained using the Magpie descriptors from the Matminer package [^4] together with the Roost neural network model [^5].
-For this model, only the formula or composition is needed.
+For this model, only the formula is needed.

 #### The deep graph neural network model for Elastic Moduli prediction